MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_purchaseinvoiceline_delete.md

 ---

 # Delete purchaseInvoiceLines
-Delete a purchaseInvoiceLine from Dynamics 365 for Financials.
+Delete a purchase invoice line object from Dynamics 365 for Financials.

 ## HTTP request
 ```